The Story of How Nick and Vanessa Lachey Fell in Love

 "For us, this is just a stepping stone to do what we ultimately want and that's to start a family together," Vanessa said.

 And that is exactly what they did, the pregnancy announcements only getting more creative every time.
-Son Camden arrived in September 2012, daughter Brooklyn was born in January 2015 and their son Phoenix will be 1 in December.
+Son Camden arrived in September 2012, daughter Brooklyn was born in January 2015 and their son Phoenix arrived in December 2016.

+Phoenix also was born 10 weeks early and weighing only 3 pounds, so they couldn't take him home for six weeks, an experience Nick called the "toughest and yet most wonderful weeks of my life."

+"As Dads, I think we often feel a pressure to be this impenetrable pillar of strength," he wrote on Instagram in June.
+"Phoenix reminded me that the ultimate show of strength is love."

 Vanessa told YourTango.com in 2013 that, if she could have offered her younger self any relationship advice, it would be, "don't take everything so seriously in love.
 Trust is the most important part of a relationship, closely followed by communication.
 I think that if you have those two things, everything else falls into place—your affection, your emotional connection."